ModuleTool/www/README.md

 7. Finally, the decorator returns the result of the function back to the client.

+## Prototyping framework

+a prototyping framework for component-based software development plays a crucial role in enabling fast iteration, simulation, and testing.
+Here are some examples of prototyping frameworks and supporting tools that could be used for this purpose:

+1. **Robot Operating System (ROS)**: ROS is an open-source robotic middleware that offers a collection of tools, libraries, and conventions for simplifying the task of creating complex and robust robot behavior across a wide variety of platforms.
+ROS components are organized into packages, and each package can contain nodes, libraries, and drivers, making it a powerful prototyping tool for autonomous systems.

+2. **Gazebo**: Often used in conjunction with ROS, Gazebo is a robotics simulator that provides an excellent virtual environment to prototype, design, and test autonomous robots in various conditions without the inherent risk and cost associated with physical prototyping.

+3. **Microsoft Robotic Developer Studio (MRDS)**: MRDS offers an integrated, end-to-end development environment for building and testing robot applications.
+It includes a set of tools that support rapid prototyping through the use of a realistic 3D simulation environment.

+4. **Webots**: Webots is another open-source robot simulator that provides a complete development environment to model, program, and simulate robots.
+With a wide variety of virtual sensors and actuators, it's suitable for prototyping component-based autonomous systems.

+5. **Unity + ML-Agents**: Unity, primarily known for game development, offers a rich 3D simulation environment that can be leveraged to prototype autonomous systems.
+ML-Agents, a Unity plugin, enables machine learning agents to be trained in realistic scenarios, making it suitable for AI-driven autonomous system components.

+6. **CoppeliaSim (formerly V-REP)**: CoppeliaSim is a robot simulation software with an integrated development environment that supports various types of sensors and actuators, capable of simulating complex algorithms and robotic behavior for prototyping purposes.

+7. **MATLAB and Simulink**: Widely used for control systems design and simulation, these tools offer a block-diagram environment for multi-domain simulation and Model-Based Design.
+They are powerful for prototyping and testing the control algorithms of autonomous systems.

+8. **PX4 Autopilot Software**: PX4 provides an open-source flight control software for drones and other unmanned vehicles.
+It has a modular design with numerous prebuilt components, making it suitable for the rapid prototyping of autonomous aerial systems.

+9. **Apollo: An open autonomous driving platform by Baidu**, Apollo provides a comprehensive, flexible, and secure platform that includes a full set of innovative features tailored for autonomous vehicles.
+The platform is modular and scalable, allowing for rapid iteration and prototyping of autonomous driving components.

+10. **AutoWare**: AutoWare is an all-in-one open-source software for autonomous driving.
+It is based on ROS and designed to implement all the necessary components for urban autonomous driving.
+It allows for prototyping of various aspects of self-driving systems from perception to control.

 ### Service-based component management tools

 The tool is about network of code (Service-based components), based on git versioned code will help to manage the level of **resuabuility**, which is depended by: